-On Tuesday 15 September, the Tasmanian Upper House will commence debate on the Mike Gaffney’s assisted suicide Bill.
+On Tuesday 15 September, the Tasmanian Upper House commenced debate on the Mike Gaffney’s assisted suicide Bill.

 But your urgent action today could save vulnerable Tasmanian lives.

 The Bill promotes hopelessness and fear.
 It allows people to be assisted to suicide if they are afraid of what may happen to them in the future.